-The man gently helped James put away the ladder, and I squished back around the corner of the house, embarrassed for James who was so concerned about the dreary house of dead authors that most people have never read or even thought about.
+I squished back around the corner of the house, embarrassed for James who was so concerned about the dreary house of dead authors that most people have never read or even thought about.

-I snuck back around to the door of the Visitors Center and sat on the ground, waiting for James and pretending I hadn't seen a thing.
-When he came to unlock the door, his smile was as broad as it has always been, and he was whistling.
+I waited for James at the door of the Visitor's Center, pretending I hadn't seen a thing.
+When he came to unlock it, his smile was as broad as it has always been, and he was whistling.

-"Are you always this happy?"
-I said, as I had become accustomed to saying almost every morning.
+It threw me off guard, felt like a lie.
+But I said, "Are you always this happy?" something I'd become accustomed to saying almost every morning.

-"No," he said with a smile and he winked, and let me in.
+"No," he said with a smile as he let us in.